KarnaNivash/Redbus/README.md

 ## Project Overview

-The "Redbus Data Scraping and Filtering with Streamlit Application" project aims to revolutionize the transportation industry by automating the collection, analysis, and visualization of bus travel data.
-This solution uses Selenium for web scraping to gather comprehensive information from Redbus, such as bus routes, schedules, prices, and seat availability.
-The extracted data is stored in a SQL database and made accessible through an intuitive Streamlit application for interactive filtering and analysis.
+The "Redbus Data Scraping and Filtering with Streamlit Application" aims to revolutionize the transportation industry by providing a comprehensive solution for collecting, analyzing, and visualizing bus travel data.
+By utilizing Selenium for web scraping, this project automates the extraction of detailed information from Redbus, including bus routes, schedules, prices, and seat availability.
+By streamlining data collection and providing powerful tools for data-driven decision-making, this project can significantly improve operational efficiency and strategic planning in the transportation industry.

 ## Business Use Cases